Commisso 'ndrina: In Canada

 In the 1980s, the Buffalo crime family also operated in Toronto and Hamilton, and hired Kirby to kill Paul Volpe and his driver Pietro Scarcella in an arrangement with Rocco Remo and Cosimo Commisso, for $20,000.
 However, the plot was foiled when Kirby turned Royal Canadian Mounted Police informant.
 Volpe, who had a reputation for being devious and treacherous, had involved the Commissos in a real estate deal and cheated them, causing them to vow vengeance.
 During a conversation on 31 March 1981, Commisso told Kirby that he needed the approval of an unnamed higher authority before he could give the orders to kill Volpe.
 When Kirby asked "What about Volpe?", Commisso replied: "I'm waiting for an answer, OK?"
 On 23 April 1981, Commisso told Kirby that Scarcella could not be killed until he received permission from the unnamed authority, but he had the approval to kill Volpe.
 Commisso stated: "Ah, Scarcella, forget about it for now.
 Just don't worry about it for now", leading Kirby to ask "For how long?".
 Commisso replied: "A month, two months, we don't know yet.
 There's another guy".
 When Kirby asked "What the fuck is going on?", Commisso answered: "There's another guy I want you to take care of instead of him."
-Wearing a wire, Kirby went to the house of Rocco Remo Commisso on 16 May 1981 to tell him: "Volpe, he's dead...I just killed him a hour ago".
+Wearing a wire, Kirby went to the house of Rocco Remo Commisso on 16 May 1981 to tell him: "Volpe, he's dead...I just killed him an hour ago".
 In fact, Volpe and his wife were in hiding at the RCMP's Toronto office.
 Commisso asked for proof that Kirby had indeed killed Volpe, leading him to produce Volpe's wallet with his driver's license in it, which Kirby said he had taken from his corpse.
 After looking over the wallet, Commisso was finally satisfied that Kirby had killed Volpe.
 After complaining that he should not have come to his house, Commisso paid Kirby $1,000, and said he would have more money for him soon.
 Commisso repeatedly assured Kirby that he and his brothers "would take care" of him.
 In organized crime, excessive displays of affection and loyalty are often a sign that those displaying the sympathy are in fact planning to kill the seeming object of their affection, and Kirby was disturbed by the number of times Commisso told him that he was almost family to him and his brothers.